|How to conquer your overeating for good!|

 Many of the gluten-free cookies I've learned to make are traditionally served at holidays and other special occasions.
 Since tradition is habitual, I always made several goodies whether I really wanted to eat all of them, or not.

-Once made, I felt like I had to eat them all, so they wouldn't go to waste.
+Once made, I felt like I had to eat them all before they dried out, so they wouldn't go to waste.

 I stopped feeling the drive to make something special for the holidays.